 Yes.
 Special devices and different ways of doing things can help people with arthritis stay independent for as long as possible.
 These devices help protect your joints and keep you moving.
 For example, if you learn to use a cane the right way, you can help reduce the amount of pressure your weight puts on your hip joint when you walk by up to 60%.

-Special devices for people with arthritis
+Special devices for people

 Yes.
 Exercise keeps your muscles strong and helps you stay flexible.
 Exercises that don’t strain your joints are best.
 To avoid pain and injury, choose exercises that can be done in small amounts with rest time in between.
 Dancing, weight lifting and bike riding are good exercises for people with arthritis.